AlexPopov03/Gotoinc-Test-Task-Code/README.md

 Every parcel has *'Delete'* button, which allows the user to delete the selected parcel from the list

-Same way, each package has its own "Parcel number", which is displayed as the first element in the parcel
+Same way, each package has its own *"Parcel number"*, which is displayed as the first element in the parcel